Coen-Lab/chronic-neuropixels/README.md

 Files are also inter-linked, such that changes you make to the parameters of Payload_NP1 will cause changes in Docking_NP1, and DockingHolder_NP1.
 Usually, these are changes you want because it means all the parts will fit together.
 However, you should be aware that these are happening, and can be overridden if needed.

 Files specific to versions 1 and 2 of Neuropixels are in NP1 and NP2 folders.
 Other parts are in the base folder and can be used (in some cases with a parameter change) for either version.
+NOTE: The "PayloadHolder" was updated on 27/09/2023 to add a minor adjustment for NP1 sizing.

 &nbsp;
 ### “Payload_NP1” or “Payload_NP2”